At Netskope, we take our responsibility to protect our users’ information and the services we provide to them very seriously.

 We require of you to:

-This policy applies to the following systems:
+This policy applies to the following domains:

 Any services not expressly listed above, such as any connected services, are excluded from the scope and are not authorized for testing.